Math Calculators

 6 110

-Note, that just like in the decimal number system, adding zeros in front of the number doesn’t change the value.
-For example, writing 6 as 06 would technically be correct.
-Similarly, in binary 6 could be written as 110 or 0110.
+Note that just like in the decimal system, adding leading zeros does not change a number's value.
+Writing 6 as 06 is mathematically correct.
+Similarly, in binary, 6 can be written as 110 or 0110.

-The easiest way to convert a decimal number into a binary number is to continuously divide the given decimal number by 2, and to note the remainders.
-Once you get 0 as a quotient, write down all remainders in reverse order, to get the binary number.
-For example, let’s convert 17 to a binary number:
+The most straightforward way to convert a decimal number into binary is by continuously dividing the given decimal by 2 and noting the remainders.
+Once your quotient reaches 0, simply write out the remainders in reverse order to get your binary number.
+Let’s look at an example where we convert 17 into a binary value:

 1. 17 ÷ 2 = 8 R1